-Served as liaison with local fire marshal to ensure full compliance with all fire ordinances.
+Served as liaison with the local fire marshal to ensure full compliance with all fire ordinances.

 Trained colleagues to present security plans using professional presentation skills.

-Transformed inexperienced recruits into street-ready Police Officers as Police Science Instructor.
+Transformed inexperienced recruits into street-ready Police Officers as Police Science Instructors.

 Law keywords in related industries:

 Use your law enforcement keywords in all your marketing communications, including resumes, CVs, cover letters, interview follow-up letters, executive profiles and more.
 Carefully integrate them into the text, when and where appropriate.
 Be sure you are communicating a complete message of who you are and what value and knowledge you bring to the organization.